cowboybob-ttv/Obs-Stopwatch/README.md

 This will help you to get the script up and running

 ### Prerequisites
-To use this script you will need obs studio installed: <a href="https://obsproject.com/download" target="_blank" rel="noreferrer noopener">Obs Studio Download</a>
+To use this script you will need obs studio installed: <a href="https://obsproject.com/download">Obs Studio Download</a>

 ### Installation
-Download the <a href="https://github.com/cowboybob-ttv/Obs-Stopwatch/blob/main/stopwatch.lua" target="_blank" rel="noreferrer noopener">stopwatch.lua script</a> and put in a directory where you keep all your obs scripts and/or files for your sources.
+Download the <a href="https://github.com/cowboybob-ttv/Obs-Stopwatch/blob/main/stopwatch.lua">stopwatch.lua script</a> and put in a directory where you keep all your obs scripts and/or files for your sources.

 <p align="right">(<a href="#Obs-Stopwatch">back to top</a>)</p>